adminush/vkbot/README.md

 # vkbot
-Simple bot for social network VK.
+Simple bot for social network VK on Python.